Vicky Law, Engagement Officer

 After completing my Master’s degree in September 2016, I joined Cavell Nurses’ Trust to begin my career as a professional fundraiser.
 Throughout my studies and time spent volunteering I became aware of the importance of the charity sector in helping those who are marginalised or simply in need of a lifeline.

 Each day in my role as Fundraising Manager I feel privileged to support nursing professionals who care for us when they need a helping hand.

 When I’m not working I like to keep fit in the gym and with boxing.
-I also love to design, which sometimes means I get an earful for making Excel spreadsheets look too pretty!
+I also love to design, travel and taste lots of different food!